pschool-in/curriculum/content/grammar/new-topics/adverbs-5.md

 Tap on the adverb of frequency in the below sentences. (title)
 ```
-*Sometimes*, they go on school trips.
+*Sometimes*, the school take the kids to the zoo.
 Ayushi is *usually* very rude.
 My grandma *often* goes for a walk in the morning.
 I *never* go outside in the afternoon.